 Lions clubs are a global leader in community service.
 Dr. Kwasnick has sponsored many local events and fundraising campaigns.
 She was recently recognized for her Gold Level sponsorship of the Gloucester North Lions Club Magical Village that was displayed at Place d’Orleans.

 Orleans-Cumberland Community Resource Center – Community Caring Connection

 Optometry Giving Sight

 This is Optometry’s international charity, which helps to transform lives through the gift of vision.
 Sight can make the difference between a life of poverty and a life of opportunity.
 We do not charge for adjustments or minor frame repairs, but invite our patients to drop some spare change into the collection box instead.
 We were honored to receive the Silver Award for our efforts.
-This is our sixth year supporting the charity in the office.
+This is our eighth year supporting the charity in the office.
 For more information, visit our Optometry Giving Sight page.

 CNIB – Canadian National Institute for the Blind

 “Seeing beyond vision loss” sums up their mission.
 Advancing technologies have helped many people with vision impairment, but there is often a high cost involved.
 Our office has participated in raising awareness and funds for this important cause.